Nothing Like A Mystery To Calm My Nerves

 If I want real rest from my labors, it will only come from my relationship with Jesus Christ.
 Nothing can compromise that rest.

-Dr. James L. Snyder lives in Ocala, with the Gracious Mistress of the Parsonage.
-He can be reached at 352-216-3025, or email james snyder51@gmail.com. www.jamessnyder ministries.com.
+Dr. James L. Snyder lives in Ocala, FL with the Gracious Mistress of the Parsonage.
+Telephone 1-352-216-3025, e-mail jamessnyder51@gmail.com, website www.jamessnyderministries.com.

 (0) comments